 Indeed, there are other Hong Kong based magazines that established contact and exchange with Mainland China as it emerged from the Cultural Revolution.
 One of these magazines is Photo Pictorial, which in fact is related to our second case study in this essay.
 Photo Pictorial began circulating in Mainland China in 1980s, making it one of the first magazines to enter China’s newly opened doors.
 Its circulation within Hong Kong, South East Asia and China, which is still understudied, offers another reference point that can put the exchange between Hong Kong, Mainland China and other parts of Asia post Cultural Revolution into context.

-This essay, however, chooses to look at a moment in Photo Pictorial in the 1990s and more specifically, from 1992-1998.
+This essay, however, chooses to look at a moment in Photo Pictorial in the 1990s and more specifically, from 1992–98.
 During that time, a special supplement titled Nu Na He Duo or Dislocation was included at the back of each issue of Photo Pictorial.
-Upon Lee Ka-sing’s suggestion to Sylvia Ng, Lee Ka-sing, Holly Lee and Lau Ching-ping, who were all practicing photographers at the time, started Dislocation as an editorial project (Plate 4).
+Upon Lee Ka Sing’s suggestion to Sylvia Ng, Lee Ka Sing, Holly Lee, and Lau Ching Ping, who were all practicing photographers at the time, started Dislocation as an editorial project.
 Although subscribers and readers of Photo Pictorial would receive Dislocation as part of Photo Pictorial (the two were bound together), Dislocation was editorially independent of Photo Pictorial and runs its own subscription as well.

-While the cover designs of the two magazines suggested a distinctive aesthetic paradigm and content (Plate 5), Sylvia Ng’s “Afterward” in Photo Pictorial issue 321 (April 1992) noted the magazine’s posture towards Dislocation -
+While the cover designs of the two magazines suggested a distinctive aesthetic paradigm and content, Sylvia Ng’s “Afterward” in Photo Pictorial issue 321 (April 1992) noted the magazine’s posture towards Dislocation—

 The special issue of Dislocation is published alongside Photo Pictorial and it brings in a different attitude and perspective of introducing different concepts and methods of creating photography.
 This is a new experiment.
 All art is subjective, and it is so for photography as well.
 There is no editorial note from [Photo Pictorial] on Dislocation, we are merely “displaying” it, to let all of you know that there is such a thing.
 Whether you appreciate or not, that is another issue.
 Slogans as “let a hundred flowers bloom; let a hundred schools of thought contend” has been going around loud and long enough, here we are merely trying to take a stride along this path.
 We welcome any comments and suggestions from readers.